Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/tests/COMPREHENSIVE_TESTING_PLAN.md

 - **119 Tests Passing**: All existing tests are working correctly
 - **SWAP Tests Complete but No Coverage Gain**: All 6 SWAP tests (SWAP-007 to SWAP-012) complete, but Processors/Swap coverage unchanged at 5.1%
 - **Coverage Gap Identified**: SWAP tests focused on instruction validation, not actual processor execution
-- **Next Priorities**: Focus on Processors/Utilities (20.6% coverage), actual swap processor execution tests, and SDK instruction tests
+- **Next Priorities**: CRITICAL - Processors/Swap processor execution tests (SWAP-PROC-001 to SWAP-PROC-010), then Processors/Utilities (20.6% coverage) and SDK instruction tests

 ## Testing Standards and Policies